yuekaizhang/dynamo/examples/tensorrt_llm/configs/deepseek_r1/multinode/README.md

   H100 nodes with FP8 weights, but this hasn't been tested yet.
 - This example only tests an aggregated model setup for now.
 A disaggregated serving example will be added in the near future.
+- WideEP configs in this directory are still being tested.
+A WideEP specific example with documentation will be added once ready.